pragma-/pbot/README.md

 For more information, see the [Channels documentation](doc/Admin.md#channel-management-commands) and the [AntiAbuse documentation](doc/AntiAbuse.md)

-### Admin management
+### User management

-PBot has easy admin management via simple built-in commands.
+PBot has easy straightforward user management via simple built-in commands.

-* admins can be global admins or channel-specific admins
+* user accounts can be global or channel-specific
-* admins can be required to login with a password
+* users can be recognized by hostmask or required to login with password
-* admins can be set to be permanently logged-in
+* users can adjust their [user-metadata](doc/Admin.md#user-metadata-list) with the [`my`](doc/Commands.md#my) command
 * admin commands configured by [admin-levels](doc/Admin.md#admin-levels)
+* and more

-For more information, see the [Admin documentation.](doc/Admin.md#admin-management-commands)
+For more information, see the [Admin documentation.](doc/Admin.md#user-management-commands)

 ### Easy configuration